-Large gaps between teeth due to missing teeth can ruin your appearance and your smile.
-Spaces left by missing teeth can affect the way your face looks.
+Large gaps left behind by missing teeth can ruin your appearance and your smile by affecting your facial shape.
 When you have large gaps, the soft tissues of your cheeks have nothing to support them.
 Consequently, you can end up with a sunken look where teeth are missing.
 This makes you look older than your actual age.

 Why Choose a Dental Bridge?